stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 Dancebreak!
 Each week, we have a beginner-friendly workshop followed by two hours of open social dancing with pizza!
 [Subscribe to our mailing list][dancebreak] to hear about upcoming classes.
 Beginners are always welcome :)

-When/Where: Usually Mondays, 7:30 - 10:30 pm in Roble 113 (large gym).
-We have a beginner-friendly lesson from 7:30 - 8:30 followed by a two-hour DJ'd social dance with free pizza!
+When/Where: Mondays, 7:00 - 10:00 pm in Roble 113 (large gym).
+We have a beginner-friendly lesson from 7:00 - 8:00 followed by a two-hour DJ'd social dance with free pizza!

 Times and locations vary – [join our mailing list][dancebreak] to keep up to date on location, times, and classes!